abrahamfsantoso/abrahamfsantoso/README.md

 ## &#x1F466;&#x1F3FB; 	My brief introduction

-I am a MERNG stack web developer, currently based in Jakarta, Indonesia.
-I'm currently learning Typescript as my second language.
+I am a full stack web developer, currently based in Jakarta, Indonesia.
+Although I have passion and specialize in MERNG stack, I love to learn new languages including its frameworks and libraries and now I am currently learning PHP and Vue.js.

 If you have any questions or enquiry about anything, you can email me at [abrahamfsantoso@gmail.com]([abrahamfsantoso@gmail.com)